ben-meiring/taylor-green-vortex-pinn/README.md

 ## Overview

 We implement a physics-informed neural network (PINN) for the two-dimensional Taylor–Green vortex.
-We train the network to model the time-dependent velocity field $\mathbf{u}=(u,v)$ and vorticity $\omega=\partial_xv-\partial_yu$ of an incompressible fluid.
+We train the network to model the time-dependent velocity field $\vec{u}=(u,v)$ and vorticity $\omega=\partial_xv-\partial_yu$ of an incompressible fluid.
 The loss is given by the integral of the squared PDE residuals,

 ```math
 \large